dw-data/movie-tropes/README.md

 * `tropelist`		21789x4 data frame with list of unique encountered tropes with ID, title, frequency, frequency since 2000 and short link.
 					The short link can be used to look up tropes by adding `https://tvtropes.org/pmwiki/pmwiki.php/Main/` in front to form the URL.
 * `tropes`			List with 6637 items, names are movie IDs as listed in `movies` and in the same order.
 					List of trope names ocurring in each movie.
-Names used as in `tropelist`
+Names used as in `tropelist`-

 # Methodology